elioskaram/spring-boot-h2-database-crud-master/docs/documentation.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under BSD license.

 ## Contact

-For support or further questions, contact us at [support email].
+For support or further questions, contact us at [elioskaram@gmail.com].

 ## Changelog

-**v1.0.0** - Initial release with basic CRUD functionality.
+**v1.1.0** - Initial release with basic CRUD functionality.